 Impact Assessment of Contamination Removal using Magnetic Separation

-Since installation, the lube oil system has functioned at a significantly higher level due to the removal of the black powder contamination.
-The cost of the magnetic separator was $19,989, and the total quantifiable annual savings have been in excess of $300,000 per year.
+Since installation, the lube oil system has functioned at a significantly higher level due to the removal of the black powder contamination; the total quantifiable annual savings have been in excess of $300,000 per year.

 The IMO pumps in the system are now performing as expected.
 Prior to installation, contamination issues had Targa replacing 2 pumps per year at a cost of $65,000 per pump due to contamination issues.
 Since installation, no replacement pumps have been required, thereby saving the company $130,000/year.